Hadas-Schneider/Advanced-programming-project/README.md

 - **Derived Classes:** <br>
         Chair, Table, Sofa, Bed, Wardrobe. <br>
-        To enforce type-specific discount calculations- each class has unique attributes and a custom implementation of the 2 @abstractmethods - calculate_discount() and apply_discount().
+        To enforce type-specific discount calculations - each class has unique attributes and a custom implementation of the 2 @abstractmethods - calculate_discount() and apply_discount().
 In addition, every type of furniture has a unique implementation of string presentation for its' specific details.
         Example: Chairs with armrests receive an additional discount and have a method called chair_info() that returns its chair-specific details.<br>

 - **Data Structure Choice:** <br>
-        We used inheritance to ensure reusability and modularity, allowing for easy extension of new furniture types- We chose the Factory Pattern to support that -for this, we defined a class called FurnitureFactory to handle different inputs of furniture types.<br>
+        We used inheritance to ensure reusability and modularity, allowing for easy extension of new furniture types - We chose the Factory Pattern to support that - for this, we defined a class called FurnitureFactory to handle different inputs of furniture types.<br>

 ---------